No NRC movement

-No NRC movement was originated in West Bengal, after NRC Assam Draft List was published in 2018.
-It predated the anti-CAA protests and created the conditions for protests against the CAA to grow, especially in West Bengal.
+No NRC movement was originated in West Bengal, after the National Register of Citizens for Assam (NRC Assam) Draft List was published in 2018.
+It predated the Citizenship Amendment Act protests and created the conditions for protests against the CAA to grow, especially in West Bengal.
 The NRC Assam Final Draft List, published on 30 July 2018, has excluded four million residents.
 The initial protests against NRC were organised by the Matua (Namashudra) community in West Bengal.
 On 1 August 2018, the members of the Matua community protested across the state, in places such as Dumdum, Sodepur, Titagarh, Palta, Halisahar, New Barrackpore, Madhyamgram, Barasat, Thakurnagar and Bhaybla in North 24 Parganas district and Chakdah, Bagula, Badkulla in Nadia district.
 They blocked the national highway-6 connecting Kolkata and Mumbai at Chandrapur in Howrah district.
 Sarva Bharatiya Namashudra Vikash Parishad promised to continue protests against NRC.
 They also blocked Railway traffic in various places in Bengal.
 Matua Mahasangha contended that NRC Assam would exclude millions of Matuas.
 The rail blockade by Matuas disrupted rail traffic in Sealdah division.